MaterializeInc/materialize/doc/user/content/sql/create-view.md

 - `CREATE` privileges on the containing schema.
 - `USAGE` privileges on all types used in the view definition.
 - `USAGE` privileges on the schemas that all types in the statement are contained in.

+## Additional Information

+- Views can be monotonic; that is, views can be recognized as append-only.

 ## Related pages